judemont/typing-test-bot/README.md

     {
         "xpath": "The xpath of the input.'"
     },
-    "xpath": //The word that the bot should write
+    "to-write": //The word that the bot should write
     {
         "xpath": "The xpath of the element.'"
     },